A complete guide to Salesforce AI bot routing in 2025

 Skills-based routing for specialized support

-Limitations of the native approach (and how to solve them)
+Key considerations of the native approach (and how to address them)

-This is where eesel AI really shines.
-It's built to connect all of your scattered knowledge sources right out of the box.
-With a few clicks, it can train on your past support tickets, sync with your help center, and pull information from Confluence, Google Docs, Notion, and more.
-This gives your AI a complete picture of your company's knowledge from day one, so it can give accurate answers without you having to migrate a single document.
+This is where eesel AI can be a helpful addition.
+It is designed to connect various knowledge sources easily.
+It can sync with your help center and pull information from Confluence, Google Docs, Notion, and more.
+This provides a way to give your AI a broader picture of your company's knowledge without a major document migration.

 The eesel AI dashboard showing integrations with various knowledge sources, solving the siloed knowledge problem in Salesforce AI Bot Routing.